owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 During the introduction to Part III of the book, which involves writing a bytecode virtual machine, Rob uses the example of fib(40) to show how a tree-walk interpreter is fundamentally the wrong design to tackle this sort of problem.
 And I understand that.
 But what I didn’t understand was how his Java implementation took 72 seconds to run (took *79.4 seconds* on my system) and my C++ implementation couldn’t even execute it because it kept getting killed by the OS.

+### TL;DR:
+C++ performance is hairy for tons of small object allocations / deallocations especially when the compiler cannot intuit what you are trying to do Ahead-of-Time.
+Memory pools might resolve this issue but for nested calls finding free objects to acquire is tougher.
+Rust also performs poorly in this scenario.
+Java is king at this kind of problem thanks to the JIT and Garbage Colector.

 ### > A Quick Note

 The interpreter pipeline is staged as **Scanner -> Parser -> Resolver -> Interpreter **.
 Only the interpreter was having performance issues.